techyizu/techyizu.github.io/events/shanghai-barcamp-fall-2016.md

 * VR在医疗方面的些应用
 * PC VR开发技术
 * Music From Thin Air ---- Christian Grewell
+* Hyperspace manipulates your environment to challenge your point of reference ---- Baaria chaudhary, Marjorie Wang, and Joseph Modirzadeh
+* VR/AR & the future beyond gaming - panel discussion
 * brainstorming on business models ---- Eduardo Alarcon
 * No, you don't want to be an entrepreneur ---- Ronan Berder
 * Drone with 4G ---- Li Charlie